Transitions of Care

 3.0

-Processes are in place to support a reconciled medication list at each care transition point.
+Processes are in place to support a reconciled medication list at each care transition point, especially in the case of patients at high risk for care transitions.

-Organizations can meet this standard by showing evidence that a comprehensive transition assessment is completed, and that the following elements are included:
+Organizations can meet this standard by showing evidence that a comprehensive medical reconciliation assessment is completed, and that the following elements are included:

 Compilation of a full medication history, including both prescribed and non-prescribed medications, from all available sources, including: